Yellow-shouldered grosbeak

-Taxonomy
+Taxonomy and systematics

 The yellow-shouldered grosbeak was formally described in 1867 by the American amateur ornithologist George Newbold Lawrence.
-He coined the Latin name Pytilus (Caryothrautes) humeralis.
-Following information from molecular genetics the species was moved from genus Caryothrautes to its own genus Parkerthraustes in 1997 by James Van Remsen Jr., to honour the late ornithologist Theodore A. Parker III.
+He coined the Latin name Pytilus (Caryothraustes) humeralis.
+Following information from molecular genetics the species was moved from genus Caryothrautes (Note: The name combines karuon "nut" and thraustēs "crusher") to its own genus Parkerthraustes in 1997 by James Van Remsen Jr., to honor the late ornithologist Theodore A. Parker III.
 The specific epithet humeralis is Late Latin, meaning "of the shoulders".

-The yellow-shouldered grosbeak was traditionally considered a member of the cardinal family Cardinalidae.
+The yellow-shouldered grosbeak was long considered a member of the cardinal family Cardinalidae.
 It was moved to the tanager family based on the results of a molecular phylogenetic study published in 2007.
-It is placed in the subfamily Orchesticinae with the brown tanager in its own genus Orchesticus.
-The species is monotypic: no subspecies are recognised.
+It shares the subfamily Orchesticinae with the brown tanager (Orchesticus abeillei).